 To decide whether joint replacement surgery is the best option, says Madden, work with a physician and weigh the effect the pain is having on one's quality of life.

-"There's no right answer for every patient," said Madden.
-"The real answer is to work with your doctor to find the right treatment."
+"There's no right answer for eva significant other, grown child or ery patient," said Madden.
+"The real answer is to work with your or advocate, that person might at- doctor to find the right treatment."